nginxinc/nginx-azure-workshops/labs/lab2/readme.md

     Success!
 You have an Ubuntu VM with Docker that can run various containers needed for future Lab exercises.
 Reminder: Don't forget to shutdown this VM when you are finished with it later, or set an Auto Shutdown policy using Azure Portal.

-    Leave your SSH Terminal running, you will use it in the next Exercise.
+    Leave your SSH Terminal running, you will use it in the next section.

 ### Deploy Nginx Demo containers